rschristopher/ischristtrue.com/src/ancient-views/index.md

 So what happens when this subordinating principle fails?
 What happens when those competing worldviews (the ancient gods) are no longer subordinated?

 We are living through exactly such a failure.
-As modernism gives in to postmodernism and nihilism, that is, the rejection of knowable objective truth, than gone too is the subordinating principle that kept those ancient worldviews bound to their mythology books.
+As modernism gives in to postmodernism and nihilism, that is, the rejection of knowable objective truth, than gone too is the subordinating principle that kept those ancient worldviews bound to their respective mythology books.
-We are thus experiencing powers and principalities that our Christian ancestors understood as demonic, and were very much part of the struggles of daily life.
+We are thus experiencing powers and principalities that early Christians  understood as demonic, and were very much part of the struggles of daily life.